ElderNet’s services are provided by professional staff and trained, dedicated volunteers.

 Darby joined the staff of Eldernet in 2016.
 She has a culinary arts degree with a focus in pastry from the Art Institute of Atlanta.
 Darby started her time with ElderNet as a volunteer.
 New to the area she wanted to find a way to get involved and give back to the community.
 She felt the mission of ElderNet aligned with her core life beliefs.
 Darby enjoys music and has a goal to learn as many instruments as she can.

 My name is Kristy Hopkins I am a care coordinator at Eldertnet.
-I have been employed by Eldernet for 6 months.
+I have been employed by Eldernet since March of 2021.
 Eldernet is one of the best employment experiences I had; because I get to utilize my best skill which is talking and helping people!
 I have a master’s degree from Lincoln University (2014).
 I have worked in the human services field for 20 years.
 A fun fact about me is I love to talk and interact with people!
 My coworkers have already found that out about me because I’m known as being a very talkative person

 Justine Babcock is new to Eldernet, but as an Ardmore native, she has lived in Lower Merion her whole life.
 She comes to us after ten years working with art supply retailer Merion Art & Repro—a longstanding independent business in her hometown.
 An artist by trade, Justine holds a BFA in illustration from the University of the Arts.
 She has been making art for herself and others as far back as she can remember with a collection of work across many different mediums.
 To accommodate the growing needs of our community, Justine will be managing the operations of our food pantry and working with the volunteers to better serve the people.
 She brings with her extensive knowledge in inventory management and hopes to use her skills to improve the pantry experience for all our participants.